Universal Design for Learning: Principles and Examples for 2023All Posts

 The same idea applies in the classroom.

-While universal design for learning does greatly benefit students with learning and attention issues, it is also beneficial for the average student.
+While universal design for learning (UDL) does greatly benefit students with learning and attention issues, it is also beneficial for the average student.

 Each student has their own specific strengths and weaknesses.
 This can have absolutely nothing to do with attention disorders or learning disabilities: it is simply how their unique brain takes in and processes information most easily.